colinwkingen/time_manager/README.md

 * Make sure you have the node.js environment, rails 5 and activerecord installed.
 * Run $rails db:create
 * Run $rails db:migrate
+* Run $rails db:seed
+* create a Mailchimp account
+* get an API key from Mailchimp
+* create a .env file in the project root directory and add MAILCHIMP_API_KEY=(Your api key)
 * Run the rails server with $rails s
 * Navigate to http://localhost:3000